 Include a call to action.

 All of this work is for nothing if you aren’t directing potential clients to your site, or to the next logical step of a campaign.
 Tell viewers what you want them to do next.
 It doesn’t have to feel “salesy”.
-Some good examples of subtle calls to action include asking a question that people can answer in the comments, directing them to another piece of content, or asking them to connect with you on other social channels.
+Some good examples of subtle calls to action include asking a question that people can answer in the comments or directing them to another piece of content.
+Include a concluding reminder in your video to encourage viewers to subscribe or follow your account, along with other platforms.
+This guarantees that the audience will continue to watch future videos and engage with various social media accounts.

 Takeaway

 Video isn’t going away.
 It’s become a real marketing powerhouse that can put you above your competition.
-If you need help creating or implementing a video strategy that will work – let us know!
+If you need help creating or implementing a video strategy that will work, contact us today for help with your video marketing strategy.